-Phase 1a dose-escalation initial data
+Phase 1a dose-escalation results

-We reported the first clinical data from the Phase 1a dose-escalation portion of the ongoing Phase 1/2 clinical trial of OP-1250 in November 2021, with a data cutoff of November 1, 2021.
-These initial data provide proof-of-concept for OP-1250 as a once-daily oral monotherapy in women with recurrent, locally advanced or metastatic ER+ / HER2- breast cancer.
+We reported the first clinical data from the Phase 1a dose-escalation portion of the ongoing Phase 1/2 clinical study of OP-1250 in November 2021, with a data cut-off of November 1, 2021.
+These initial data provide proofof-concept for OP-1250 as a once-daily oral monotherapy in women with recurrent, locally advanced or metastatic ER+/HER2- breast cancer.

-Pharmacokinetics, safety, tolerability, and anti-tumor activity of once-daily OP-1250 monotherapy were evaluated in the open-label, dose-escalation portion of the ongoing Phase 1/2 clinical trial (NCT04505826).
-As of November 1, 2021, a total of 41 patients with recurrent, locally advanced or metastatic ER+ / HER2- breast cancer were enrolled across seven dose cohorts (30 mg, 60 mg, 90 mg, 120 mg, 150 mg, 210 mg, and 300 mg once-daily).
-As shown in Figure 8 below, this was a heavily pretreated population: 95% of patients were previously treated with a cyclin-dependent kinase (CDK) 4/6 inhibitor (9 patients, or 22%, received 2 or more prior CDK4/6 inhibitor regimens), 68% of patients received prior fulvestrant, and 42% received prior chemotherapy in the advanced setting.
+PK, safety, tolerability, and anti-tumor activity of once-daily OP-1250 monotherapy were evaluated in the openlabel, dose-escalation portion of the ongoing Phase 1/2 clinical study (NCT04505826).
+As of November 1, 2021, a total of 41 patients with recurrent, locally advanced or metastatic ER+/HER2- breast cancer were enrolled across seven dose cohorts (30 mg, 60 mg, 90 mg, 120 mg, 150 mg, 210 mg, and 300 mg once-daily).
+This was a heavily pretreated population with 95% of patients previously treated with a CDK4/6 inhibitor (nine patients, or 22%, received two or more prior CDK4/6 inhibitor regimens), 68% of patients received prior fulvestrant, and 42% received prior chemotherapy in the advanced setting.
 Overall, patients received a median of three prior lines of anti-cancer therapy and two prior lines of endocrine therapy in advanced settings.
-Of 39 patients whose circulating tumor DNA (ctDNA) was assessed, ESR1 mutations were detected in 49% at baseline.
+Of 39 patients whose circulating tumor DNA, or ctDNA, was assessed, ESR1 mutations were detected in 49% at baseline.